-11 Some activities of long distance traders require additional labour in which the required labourer can 12 be recruited through relatives (or extended kinship), traders, producers, or tax collectors.
-The level of 13 trust required to select a suitable person depends on the task.
-For instance, selecting the person to 14 trek animals requires a high degree of trust.
-In such a case a member of the extended family or 15 someone from the same clan is selected.
-In contrast, when activities are performed in the presence 16 of traders such as in the markets, then a lower degree of trust is required and the person can be 17 recruited from any available assistant at the market.
-Generally, the ease of building relationships at 18 the local chains between different actors and the local traders within local chains ease their purchase 19 activities.
+Some activities of long distance traders require casual labour, such as assistance in the market, when loading the animals and during transportation.
+These assistants can be recruited through relatives (or extended kinship), other traders, producers or tax collectors.
+The level of trust required to select a suitable person depends on the task.
+For instance, selecting the person to trek animals from primary market to the collection point of a trader requires a high degree of trust.
+In such a case a member of the extended family or someone from the same clan is selected.
+In contrast, when activities are performed in the presence of traders such as in the markets, then a lower degree of trust is required and the person can be recruited from any available assistants at the market.
+Generally, the ease of building relationships at the local chains between different actors and the long distance traders ease traders purchase activities.